twsh/Sublime-Text-3-plugins/README.md

 # updatewords.py

 This plugin counts the words in the document (excluding YAML metadata) and replaces the current `words:` metadata field with the count.
 LaTeX is ignored, and references won't be counted.

+# examplereference.py

+This plugin looks for numbered examples as defined by Pandoc and creates a serachable drop-down menu.
+Selecting an example inserts that examples label at the cursor.